Hyacinth Problems

 For more information see the file on Controlling Nematodes

-Plants Stunted; Die Prematurely Caused By Basal Rot
+Plants Stunted; Die Prematurely — Hyacinth Bulb Rot (Basal Rot)

-This fungus disease attacks hyacinth bulbs when soil temperatures are around 65 to 75°F. It stunts plant growth and retards root development.
+This fungus disease attacks hyacinth bulbs when soil temperatures are around 65 to 75°F. To learn more about fungal rot and how to treat it, see the Missouri Botanical Garden’s hyacinth care guide.
+It stunts plant growth and retards root development.
 Eventually the bottom of the bulb develops a soft brown rot.
 Discard any diseased bulbs and avoid injuring healthy ones.
 Dust bulbs with Benlate before planting them.
 Dig up bulbs in cool, dry weather, and dry them rapidly.
 In the event of a serious problem, do not plant hyacinth bulbs in the area for 3 years.

 For more information see the file on Controlling Fungal Disease